-- Start by lying on your back with your legs extended perpendicular to the ground and your feet flexed.
+- Start by lying on your back, with your feet flexed and your legs extended so they're perpendicular to the ground.

 - Holding a dumbbell in both hands, reach your arms toward your feet as you lift your shoulders off the ground.

 "Beginners may want to perform [this move] one leg at a time to avoid lower-back tightness," recommends Stellate.
 "For extra support, you can place the dumbbell behind your head."